Top

 How Often Should I Review My Estate Plan?

-Regularly reviewing your estate plan is critical to ensuring it remains aligned with your current circumstances and goals.
-We recommend reviewing your plan at least every three to five years or whenever a significant life event occurs, such as marriage, divorce, the birth of a child, or significant changes in financial status.
-By doing so, you can ensure that your documents, like your will or trusts, accurately reflect your intentions.
-Furthermore, laws and regulations can change, impacting your estate plan’s effectiveness and tax implications.
-Consulting with an estate planning attorney will help you navigate these changes and make necessary adjustments to keep your plan up-to-date and effective.
+Regular review of your estate plan is vital to keep it aligned with your goals and life changes.
+We recommend reviewing your plan every three to five years or after major milestones, like marriage, divorce, the birth of a child, or a significant financial change.
+Laws can also change, which may impact your plan’s effectiveness and tax consequences.
+Meeting with an estate planning attorney ensures you adapt and strengthen your plan as things evolve.

 How Can Estate Planning Protect My Business?